Rotzbua/web-push-php/.github/ISSUE_TEMPLATE.md

-**NOTE**: Please test in a least two browsers (i.e. Chrome and Firefox).
+**NOTE**: Please test in at least two browsers (i.e. Chrome and Firefox).
 This helps with diagnosing problems quicker.

 > Please confirm the following: